ploomber/doc/doc/user-guide/github.md

 ## Deployment environments

-For simple scenarios you can opt for the basic deployment strategy outlined in [this section](monitor).
+For simple scenarios, you can opt for the basic deployment strategy outlined in [this section](monitor).
-If you need separate deployments environments with their own protection rules and secrets, you can use GitHub [environments](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment).
+If you need separate deployment environments with their own protection rules and secrets, you can use GitHub [environments](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment).
-Here's a step-by-step guide of configuring two environments `dev` and `prod`. `dev` deployments happen automatically whenever code changes are pushed to the `main` branch.
+Here's a step-by-step guide to configuring two environments `dev` and `prod`. `dev` deployments happen automatically whenever code changes are pushed to the `main` branch.
 However, `prod` deployments are started only when `dev` deployments are successful and the deployment has been approved by a reviewer.

 ### Create environment